-In Edinburgh, a Research Administrator has been appointed in ECTU to support the ECTU Director, clinical director, and chief operating officer.
+In Edinburgh, a Research Administrator (now Research Coordinator) has been appointed in ECTU to support the ECTU Director, clinical director, and chief operating officer.
 An ECTU Clinical Advisory Group has been appointed, including 10 experienced chief investigators.
 These resources are a first step towards underpinning support for coaching and peer support for chief investigators.